-General Program RequirementsFor this benefit program, you must be a resident of the state of Minnesota, and a parent or primary caregiver responsible for a child who is too young for public school.
-Prenatal benefits are also available through the Early Head Start program.
+General Program RequirementsFor this benefit program, you must be a resident of the state of Minnesota.

 Your Next StepsThe following information will lead you to the next steps to apply for this benefit.

 Application ProcessTo apply for Head Start and Early Head Start, contact the program serving your community using the Head Start Locator tool below.
 Your local program will provide the required forms and answer your questions.
 They will also tell you what documents you should bring with you to apply.